State of Wisconsin

 7 CFR 271.2

-homelessAn individual who lacks a fixed and regular nighttime residence or an individual whose primary nighttime residence is: 1) A supervised shelter designed to provide temporary accommodations (such as a welfare hotel or congregate shelter), 2) A halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized, 3) A temporary accommodation for not more than 90 days in the residence of another individual, or 4) A place not designed for, or ordinarily used as a regular sleeping accommodation for human beings (for example, a hallway, bus station, a lobby, or similar places). individual is someone who lacks a fixed and regular nighttime residence or an individual whose primary nighttime residence is:
+homelessHomelessAn individual who lacks a fixed and regular nighttime residenceor whose primary nighttime residence is: a) A supervised shelter designed to provide temporary accommodations (such as a welfare hotel, congregate shelter, or transitional housing), b) A halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized, c) A temporary accommodation for not more than 90 days in the residence of another individual, or d) A place not designed for or ordinarily used as a regular sleeping accommodation for human beings (for example, a hallway, bus station, a lobby, or similar places). individual is someone who lacks a fixed and regular nighttime residence or an individual whose primary nighttime residence is:

 1. A supervised shelter designed to provide temporary accommodations (for example, a welfare hotel, congregate shelter, or transitional housing),